vavellar/vavellar/README.md

 # Hi, I'm Victor Avellar.

-I am a Software Engineer with over eight years of experience developing scalable and maintainable software solutions across frontend, backend, and cloud environments.
+I am a Software Engineer with over seven years of experience developing scalable and maintainable software solutions across frontend, backend, and cloud environments.
 I hold a Bachelor’s degree in Computer Science and I am currently pursuing a Postgraduate degree in Artificial Intelligence and Machine Learning, combining strong academic foundations with real-world engineering experience.

 My technical background includes frontend development with Vue.js, Angular, React, React Native, Next.js, Nuxt, and Quasar, as well as backend development using Node.js, Python with FastAPI, Java Spring Boot, and C# .NET.
 I have extensive experience designing APIs, building distributed systems, and delivering production-ready applications.